iotaledger/firefly/docs/guides/coding-conventions/naming.md

 Svelte component names / filenames use the following conventions:
 - **Must** be written in `PascalCase`
-- **Must** be suffixed with the component's type, e.g. `LedgerTransactionPopup` since it is a popup component.
+- **Must** be suffixed with the component's type, e.g. `LedgerTransactionPopup` since it is a popup component (this applies to all component types, i.e. routers, views, inputs, buttons, modals, etc.)

 ## Acronyms